tgdwyer/tgdwyer.github.io/_chapters/monad.md

   1. if *a* is 0 (divide by 0 is undefined);
   2. if the expression that square root is applied to is negative (and we insist on only real-valued solutions).

-Therefore, let's define a little library of math functions which encapsulate the possibility of failure in a `Maybe`:
+Therefore, let’s define a little library of math functions which encapsulate the possibility of failure in a `Maybe`:

 ```haskell
 safeDiv :: Float -> Float -> Maybe Float